Inigoliz/QXmax2020/QuantumComplexity/Readme.md

 I know that it might be pretty difficult to follow a course on your own.
 I hope this serves you as an excuse to do so and find some motivation.
 And just in case you need some extra passion, I will be also learning about these topics in the near future, so we could push ourselves together not to procrastinate.

 Cheers!

+PD.
+My name is Iñigo Lara and I study a MSc in Quantum Computing at Niels Bohr Institute, Copenhagen.
+Find me at inilariz@gmail.com.